Rock of Cashel: Buildings on the Rock

+Cormac's Chapel

 Cormac's Chapel, the chapel of King Cormac Mac Carthaigh, was begun in 1127 and consecrated in 1134.
 It is a sophisticated structure, with vaulted ceilings and wide arches, drawing on contemporary European architecture and infusing unique native elements.
 The Irish Abbot of Regensburg, Dirmicius of Regensburg, sent two of his carpenters to help in the work and the twin towers on either side of the junction of the nave and chancel are strongly suggestive of their Germanic influence, as this feature is otherwise unknown in Ireland.
-Other notable features of the building include interior and exterior arcading, a barrel-vaulted roof, a carved tympanum over both doorways, the magnificent north doorway and chancel arch and the oldest stairs in Ireland.
-It contains one of the best-preserved Irish frescoes from this time period.
+Other notable features of the building include interior and exterior arcading, a barrel-vaulted roof, a carved tympanum over both doorways, the magnificent north doorway, ogive arched chancel and the oldest stairs in Ireland.
+It contains the only surviving Romanesque frescoes in Ireland.
 The chapel was constructed primarily of sandstone which has become waterlogged over the centuries, significantly damaging the interior frescoes.
 Restoration and preservation required the chapel be completely enclosed in a rain-proof structure with interior dehumidifiers to dry out the stone.
 It is now open for limited tours to the public.

+Cathedral

-The Cathedral, built between 1235 and 1270, is an aisleless building of cruciform plan, having a central tower and terminating westwards in a massive residential castle.
-The Hall of the Vicars Choral was built in the 15th century.
+The cathedral, built between 1235 and 1270, is an aisleless building of cruciform plan, having a central tower and terminating westwards in a massive residential castle.
+The Hall of the Vicars Choral was built in the 15th century and holds the over 7 foot high St. Patrick's Cross.
 The vicars choral were laymen (sometimes minor canons) appointed to assist in chanting the cathedral services.
 At Cashel, there were originally eight vicars choral with their own seal.
 This was later reduced to five honorary vicars choral who appointed singing-men as their deputies, a practice which continued until 1836.
 The restoration of the Hall was undertaken by the Office of Public Works as a project in connection with the European Architectural Heritage Year, 1975.
 Through it visitors now enter the site.

 In 1647, during the Irish Confederate Wars, Cashel was sacked by English Parliamentarian troops under Murrough O'Brien, 1st Earl of Inchiquin.
 The Irish Confederate troops there were massacred, as were the Catholic clergy, including Theobald Stapleton.
 Inchiquin's troops looted or destroyed many important religious artefacts.

-In 1629, the main cathedral roof was destroyed by Arthur Price, the Anglican Archbishop of Cashel.
+Sometime during or after the mid-1730s, the main cathedral roof was destroyed by Arthur Price, the Anglican Archbishop of Cashel.
 Today, what remains of the Rock of Cashel has become a tourist attraction.
 Price's decision to remove the roof on what had been called the jewel among Irish church buildings was criticised before and since.

-Queen Elizabeth II visited the Rock of Cashel during her 11th visit to Ireland.
+Queen Elizabeth II visited the Rock of Cashel during her 2011 visit to Ireland.